Paradigm4/dev_tools/README.md

 * Installation must be initiated from the coordinator node.
 * The plugin repository must build with the simple command `make`.

-Note that plugins that rely on system libraries still require those libraries to be available on all cluster nodes.
+Note that plugins that rely on system libraries require that those libraries are available on all cluster nodes.

 ## Example